 Could asparagus be the key to treating spinal cord injuries?
-Yes, the solution to one of the most difficult-to-treat injuries in the human body be sitting on your plate as a delicious side dish!
+Yes, the solution to one of the most difficult-to-treat injuries in the human body is sitting on your plate as a delicious side dish!

 The remarkable innovators at the Pelling Lab have made a breakthrough discovery that could change the lives of the hundreds of thousands of people who are impacted every year by spinal cord injuries.
 1 However, this isn’t just a story of an incredible discovery.
 The process that brought this innovation on its way into medicine is probably very familiar to anybody who has ever felt the twinge of self-doubt!